 These crispy gluten free sourdough discard crackers are a special treat you can make with gluten free sourdough discard!
-They are full of good stuff like sunflower seeds and herbs then topped with coarse salt.
+They are full of good stuff like sunflower seeds and herbs and topped with coarse salt.
 Dip them in your favorite dips, or munch on them plain!
+Make it in a little over an hour with dough chill time!

 If you have a sourdough starter already developed, I have many great recipes on my blog.
 Use some of your starters to make these awesome Gluten Free Bagels, Sourdough Gluten-Free Artisan Bread, or Gluten Free Bread!